minio/docs-vsphere/source/tutorials/monitor-minio-tenant.rst

 - Replace ``<TENANT-NAME>`` with the name of the MinIO tenant.

 - Replace ``<TENANT-URL>`` with the :ref:`endpoint
-  <minio-vsphere-create-connect>` for the MinIO tenant.
+  <minio-vcenter-create-connect>` for the MinIO tenant.

 - Replace ``<ACCESS_KEY>`` and ``<SECRET_KEY>`` with the
-  :ref:`root credentials <minio-vsphere-create-credentials>` for the MinIO tenant.
+  :ref:`root credentials <minio-vcenter-create-credentials>` for the MinIO tenant.

 The command returns a bearer token similar to the following: